BLMS Supplemental Guidelines

 Birthdays and holidays can be very special and exciting days for everyone.
 As a school, we want our students to be able to celebrate their special day while being sensitive to student allergies, financial hardships and loss of instructional time.
 Together we can continue to celebrate our students in a healthy and positive way.

-• Due to a potential distraction to the learning environment, as well as to protect students with latex allergies, balloons are not allowed at school.
+- Due to a potential distraction to the learning environment, as well as to protect students with allergies, balloons are not allowed at school.

-• Students are not permitted to have food delivered to campus using delivery services.
+- Students are not permitted to have food delivered to campus using delivery services; please refer to 'Bringing Items to School’, for the drop off procedure for items brought into school through the day.

 Closed Campus

-• Students are not allowed on campus after 2:50 p.m. on Mondays, Tuesdays, Thursdays, or Fridays OR after 3:45 p.m. on Wednesdays, unless in a supervised activity or attending an event with a parent/caregiver.
+- Students are not allowed on campus after 2:50 p.m. on Mondays, Tuesdays, Thursdays, or Fridays OR after 3:45 p.m. on Wednesdays, unless in a supervised activity or attending an event with a parent/guardian/caretaker.
 This includes spectating at sports events.

 Counselors